tetutaro/object_detection_tflite/README.md

 # object_detection_tflite

-Object Detection using RaspberryPi Camera
+Object Detection using TensorFlow Lite models.

+FEATURES:
+- Object detection for streaming video shot by (MacBook, RaspberryPi) Camera Module
+- Fast object detection using Google Coral Edge TPU
+- You can use YOLO V3 and YOLO V4
+- Object detection for pre-recorded videos and photos
+- Face detection and age,gender estimation

-## setup
+## setup of object detection

 - (Optional: RaspberryPi) prepare RaspberryPi and RaspberryPi Camera Module
 - install Python 3.7
 - install TensorFlow 2.1.0
     - cf. https://www.tensorflow.org/install/pip
-- install tensorflow-addon
-    - `> pip3 install tensorflow-addons==0.9.1`
 - install TensorFlow lite runtime
     - cf. https://www.tensorflow.org/lite/guide/python
     - you can know your platform of RaspberryPi with `> uname -a`